RoboCop 2: Development

-Orion Pictures was far more dictatorial with RoboCop 2 than the 1987 first film, strongly going against input from Miller, Kershner, and the actors; and scheduling a release date before the story was completed, resulting in a rushed production.
-Neumeier and Miner reported this activity going on, claiming Orion controlled the material based on business decisions rather than creativity.
-According to Weller, the film did not have a proper third act as Orion thought "the monster's going to be enough."
-The planned released date was originally Christmas 1989 before being moved to an early summer date.
+Orion Pictures asserted far greater control over the sequel compared to the original film, and frequently pushed back against input from Miller, Kershner, and the actors.
+Before the story had been completed, Orion announced a release date during the Christmas season in 1989, then later moved it up to early that summer, resulting in a rushed production cycle.
+Neumeier and Miner claimed that these decisions were based solely on business decisions and stifled creativity, and Weller said that the film did not have a proper third act since Orion insisted that "the monster's going to be enough."